Technical Deep Dive: Developer Portal for Istio

 Organizations with a mature microservices architecture run into challenges around service-to-service communication including things like resilience, observability, and security.
 A powerful service mesh solution, like the open-source Istio service mesh, can be used to solve these challenges.
 These microservices typically expose an API and get composed into higher-level business functionality that gets exposed to other parts of an organization, to mobile applications, or even to partners.
-At Solo.io, we’ve announced a solution that layers on top of Istio to help document, expose, and compose APIs called the Istio Developer Portal.
+At Solo.io, we’ve announced a solution that layers on top of Istio to help document, expose, and compose APIs called Gloo Portal, a developer portal for Istio.

 How it Works